Love is in the air…

 Threat to pets: These lilies are extremely toxic to cats and cause acute kidney failure within one to two days of exposure.
 If not treated, the exposure will likely result in death.
 The ingestion of just one to two leaves or petals is enough to cause sudden kidney failure.
 Even ingesting small amounts of pollen from a cat’s fur is considered toxic.
 Dogs don’t develop kidney failure but may have mild gastrointestinal upset.

 Signs: Within a few hours of exposure, cats may display salivation, vomiting, reduced appetite, and lethargy.
-These signs progress to polyuria/polydipsia and azotemia.
-The urine may contain protein, glucose, and tubular epithelial casts.
-Within 18 to 30 hours, severe and debilitating dehydration develops.
 Within 30 to 72 hours cats may become anuric (stop producing urine) and become gravely ill.

 Prognosis: The rapid onset of treatment is imperative for a good outcome.
 If treatment is started after the kidneys have stopped producing urine, the prognosis is poor.